nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 	*Kapama sits in a broad, open dale surrounded by gentle hills.
 Dozens of farms with barns and other outbuildings are scattered around the valley, connected by well-worn paths that converge on the central town of Kapama.
 The farms are a patchwork of fields neatly sectioned off by wooden fences, with rows of wheat, barley and vegetables growing.
 In some fields, goats and chickens graze.*
 	*The town center is a few blocks of buildings nestled around a crossroads where the Haven Road intersects with a farm-to-market road.
 Shops and small workshops and houses make up most of the buildings.
 A few larger buildings stand out―gathering places or storehouses.*
 - In town, the players split up.

-[^5]: A small, bright red pepper with a unique smoky, spicy flavor and high heat level.
-Known for its medicinal properties and ability to thrive in the volcanic soil around the Shards, Fireleaf Pepper seeds are highly prized by herbalists and chefs alike.
-[^6]: A hardy root vegetable with a grayish skin and vibrant purple flesh, often used as a nutrient-dense food source by settlers.
-Its unique mineral-rich flavor and high nutritional value make it an essential crop, especially valuable for homesteaders in remote areas.
-[^7]: A delicate herb with pale blue flowers, known for producing a calming tea.
-Indigenous to Whakatāne’s southern valleys, it’s particularly valuable because of its soothing effects and mild medicinal properties.
-The herb is also difficult to cultivate outside its natural habitat, increasing demand for its seeds.
-[^8]: A rare fern with a tough, woody stalk that grows well in rocky terrains.
-Known for its resilience, the Ironstem can be used for fibers in rope-making or woven mats, and settlers have found that its stems are highly resistant to pests, making it valuable for practical applications.
-[^9]: A native clover with silvery-green leaves, known for its ability to enrich the soil with nitrogen.
-Kapama farmers use it to improve soil quality and as forage for livestock.
-Due to its rarity and specialized growing needs, Ashleaf seeds are highly sought after by both farmers and naturalists.
-[^10]: A small, dark green orchid with black-veined leaves and dusky purple flowers.
-Known for its beauty, the Mistshade is also valued by healers, as it produces a rare resin that has wound-healing properties.
-Difficult to cultivate outside Whakatāne
 ### Hicks and Ella
 - Hicks and Ella begin their investigation at the Harvest Inn.[^1]
 - Hicks seamlessly ingratiates himself with the regulars at the bar.[^2]